ms7ru/STUDY/readme.md

 ## Overview

-**S.T.U.D.Y.** is a decision-making game inspired by *Anxiety Simulator*.
+**S.T.U.D.Y.** is a decision-making game inspired by *Adventures with Anxiety*.
 In this game, you embody the two conflicting parts of a body:
 - **Nerd:** Wants to study all the time and avoids fun.
 - **Fun:** Wants to avoid studying and only have fun.